tpepels/mystic_quest/README.md

 #### Entity Types

-Students must at least define these entity types:
+You must at least define these entity types:

 - `player`
 - `event`